Mysharsh/The-Mystery-Place/README.md

 # The Mystery Land

-A mobile game project inspired by Survivor Z, focusing on core mechanics for a 3-day assignment.
+A mobile game project inspired by Survivor Z, focusing on core mechanics.

 ## Features